gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ```

 ### -ServiceUserCredentials
 Specifies a **PSCredential** object for the service account to run the Azure Information Protection Scanner service.

-For the user name, use the following format: Domain\Username.
-You are prompted for a password.
+- Use the following syntax for the username: `Domain\Username`.
+- When prompted, enter the password for the account.
+- If you do not specify this parameter, you are prompted for both your user name and password.

+> [!TIP]
-To obtain a PSCredential object, use the [Get-Credential](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+> To obtain a PSCredential object, use the [**Get-Credential**](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
 For more information, type `Get-Help Get-Cmdlet`.

-If you do not specify this parameter, you are prompted for the user name and password.
+>

 This account must be an Active Directory account.
 For additional requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).